Course Program of Study (CPoS)

 - Know your program of study: Federal financial aid only pays for courses that are in your declared major.

-- Follow the timeline to change your major, if need be: If you plan to change your major, it is important to make that change prior to the beginning of the semester, or no later than the 14th day of classes.
+- Follow the timeline to change your major, if need be: If you plan to change your major, it is important to make that change prior to the beginning of the semester, or no later than the end of the reinstatement period for each semester.
+For questions about when the reinstatement period ends for a semester, please email firstname.lastname@example.org.
 If you anticipate enrolling into a special admissions program, your major cannot reflect this program until after you are admitted.

 - Contact your Professional Academic Advisor: Work closely with your Professional Academic Advisor to ensure you are registered for courses that are within your program of study (major).

 - Act Early: If your federal financial aid has been reduced due to enrollment in courses that do not count, contact your Professional Academic Advisor immediately for assistance.

 Frequently asked questions (FAQ)

 Course Program of Study (CPoS) is a federal requirement that allows Southwest to award federal financial aid only for courses that count toward your declared major/minor.
 A program of study refers to the courses needed to complete an approved degree.